f4exb/sdrangel/plugins/channelrx/radioclock/readme.md

 * Starting
 * Ending

 For MSF, DCF77 and TDF, starting/ending is indicated one hour before the change.
 For WWVB it is set for the whole day.
+Japan does not use daylight savings.

 <h3>Waveforms</h3>